-The Parent Support Network is part of the Parent and Family Drug Support Line, our helpline for parents and families concerned about a loved one's alcohol or other drug use.
+The Volunteer Support Network is part of the Parent and Family Drug Support Line, our helpline for parents and families concerned about a loved one's alcohol or other drug use.

-We encourage people from culturally and linguistically diverse backgrounds, Aboriginal people and Torres Strait Islanders to apply.
+In particular, we encourage people from culturally and linguistically diverse backgrounds including Aboriginal people and Torres Straight Islanders to apply.

 What does the training involve?

-Volunteers undertake an initial two to three day training program that covers general foundational drug and alcohol information and telephone support skills.
-Ongoing training and development opportunities are provided.
+Parent Peer volunteers undertake an initial two to three day training program that covers general foundational drug and alcohol information and telephone support skills.

 Ongoing training and updates are provided along with regular supervision.